 Onset of symptoms in childhood/adolescence with stability over time.

 Typical presentation involves comorbid disorders (more than one personality disorder or additional diagnoses of depression, anxiety, somatoform, or substance use disorder).

-Ongoing relationship with primary care physician is essential but may be challenging to maintain.
+Ongoing relationship with a primary care physician is essential but may be challenging to maintain.

 Potential for self-harm must be monitored.
 There is also potential for social withdrawal.

 Psychotherapy is indicated in most cases.
 Selective use of pharmacotherapy can provide added benefit.

 Personality disorders refer to enduring patterns of thinking and feeling about oneself and others that significantly and adversely affect how an individual functions in the various aspects of life.
-In the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), the personality disorders fall into 10 distinct types: paranoid, schizoid, schizotypal, antisocial, borderline, histrionic, narcissistic, avoidant, dependent, and obsessive-compulsive.
-None of the criteria for personality disorders has changed in the DSM-5 compared with the previous edition, DSM-IV.
+In the Diagnostic and Statistical Manual of Mental Disorders, 5th edition text revision (DSM-5-TR), the personality disorders fall into 10 distinct types: paranoid, schizoid, schizotypal, antisocial, borderline, histrionic, narcissistic, avoidant, dependent, and obsessive-compulsive.